harshitamahb/PharmAssist-GoogleGirlHackathon/README.md

 #### Participant name: Harshita Mahbubani
 #### Project name : PharmAssist

+## **Overview**
+This project is being submitted as part of the Ideathon round of the Google Girl Hackathon 2025.
+PharmAssist is a prototype designed to showcase how AI can revolutionize pharmacy workflows by automating prescription processing, inventory management, and order fulfillment.

 ## **Problem Statement**

 Pharmacists handle a high volume of prescriptions daily, often dealing with handwritten notes, manual order processing, and inventory management challenges.
 These inefficiencies can lead to errors, delays, and stock mismanagement, impacting both pharmacists and patients. **PharmAssist** aims to automate these processes using AI and machine learning, ensuring accuracy, efficiency, and seamless pharmacy operations.